- International Fees

 This hands-on course follows on from COMP 1510.
 This course covers the fundamental concepts of design, development, testing, and debugging intermediate-level programs in a procedural language.
-Topics include language syntax, data abstraction and encapsulation, error handling, graphical user interfaces, and the implementation of selected data structures and algorithms.
+Topics include language syntax, data abstraction and encapsulation, error handling, and the implementation of selected data structures and algorithms.

 Learning Outcomes